 Sweden uses the Europlug (Type C & F) for electricity, with two round prongs.

 If you're bringing a hair dryer or laptop, check if the label near its power cord shows 100-240v and 50-60 Hz.
 If it does not, you will need a "step-down transformer" (also called a converter).
-The converter will reduce the 220 volts from the outlet to provide just 110 volts for the appliance.
-These converters cost a little more than simple adapters.
-Compare prices of converters here.
+Almost every recently made laptop and mobile phone will be fine with just an adaptor, while small appliances from outside countries are more likely to require a converter to work properly.

 If you bring small appliances, be careful.
 The shape adapter may not be enough.
-While basically all personal electronics in recent years will accept both voltages, some older, smaller appliances don't work with the 220v in Europe.
+While almost all personal electronics in recent years will accept both voltages, some older, smaller appliances don't work with the 220v in Europe.

-As in the other countries, all personal electronics in recent years will accept both voltages, some older gadgets won't work with 220v.
+As in the other countries, all personal electronics in recent years will accept both voltages, but some older gadgets won't work with 220v.
 So leave the Gameboy and the hairdryer at home (most hotel rooms will contain a hairdryer anyway).

 If your travel appliance works with the strong European 220 voltage, you'll only have to change the shape of your existing power plug to fit into a Finnish outlet.
 And that's it.
-These simple plug adapters are relatively cheap and you can compare adapter prices.Continue to 5 of 5 below.
+These simple plug adapters are relatively cheap and you can find many adapters for a few dollars or higher.

 It's not too hard to find out what kind of plug or converter you need for electrical outlets in Denmark.
 Most laptops will automatically work with 220-230 volts (check the back of your laptop for power input markings.)
 That means you'll only need an adapter to change the shape of your power plug to fit into an outlet in Denmark.
-These power adapters are relatively cheap and you can Compare Prices.